-The proposals made by the Governing Body foresee dividing the time available into three phases: a first phase devoted to opening statements by the spokespersons of the Employers and Workers and, if appropriate, by other delegates; a second phase for statements by individual delegates; and a third phase to allow spokespersons from the groups and other delegates to make their concluding remarks in the discussion.

-The speaking time would be set, subject to adjustments decided by the Officers of the Conference, at ten minutes for speeches by group spokespersons and at five minutes for delegates' speeches.
+- To suspend the application of article 12, paragraph 3, and of article 14, paragraph 6, of the Standing Orders of the Conference that limit the number of statements by each speaker and the speaking time in plenary. - To divide the time available into three phases: a first phase devoted to opening statements by the spokespersons of the Employers and Workers and, if appropriate, by other delegates; a second phase for statements by individual delegates; and a third phase to allow spokespersons of the groups and other delegates to make their concluding remarks in the discussion. - To set the speaking time at ten minutes for speeches by group spokespersons and at five minutes for delegates' speeches.